LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/mean-angles.md

 In some cases, we may end up with a negative value for the mean angle.
 In this case, we may want to convert it to a positive value by adding 360° to it, but it did not seem to me that it is really necessary.
 It probably depends on what you want to do with the mean angle value afterward.

-When I posted my original blog post with the code above, *Saif* rightly commented that we don't really need to divide both arguments of the `atan2` built-in function by the number of angles.
+When I posted my original blog post with the code above, *Saif* commented that we don't really need to divide both arguments of the `atan2` built-in function by the number of angles.
 These arguments represent the abscissa and the ordinate of a point in the plan.
 Whether the two Cartesian coordinates are divided by `count` or not does not change the resulting polar angle calculated by the `atan2` function with the sums of sines and cosines.
-In other words, the Wikipedia formula above could actually be simplified to:

-​		$\bar{\alpha} = \operatorname{atan2}\left(\sum_{j=1}^n \sin\alpha_j, \sum_{j=1}^n \cos\alpha_j\right)$

-Concretely, we don't need to perform this division and we don't even need the `$count` variable.
+Thus, we don't need to perform this division and we don't even need the `$count` variable.
 The `mean` subroutine can be simplified as follows:

 ``` Perl6
 sub mean (*@degrees) {